rmsrosa/random_notes/docs/src/generative/langevin_sampling.md

 The velocity of a particle moving in a fluid has long been known to be reduced by friction forces with the surrounding fluid particles.
 For relatively slowly moving particles, when the surrouding fluid flow is essentially laminar, this friction force is regarded to be proportional to the velocity, in what is known as the *Stokes law.* When the motion is relatively fast and the flow around the particle is turbulent, this friction tends to be proportional to the square of the velocity.

-If this were the only force, though, a particle initially at rest would remain forever at rest.
+If this were the only force, though, a particle initially at rest on a still fluid would remain forever at rest.
 That is not the case, as observed by the botanist [Robert Brown (1828)](https://doi.org/10.1080%2F14786442808674769).
-His observations led to what is now known as Brownian motion, and which is formally modeled as a Wiener process (see e.g. [Einstein (1905)](https://doi.org/10.1002/andp.19053220806) and [Mörters and Peres (2010)](https://www.cambridge.org/il/academic/subjects/statistics-probability/probability-theory-and-stochastic-processes/brownian-motion?format=HB&isbn=9780521760188)).
+His observations led to what is now known as *Brownian motion,* and which is formally modeled as a Wiener process (see e.g. [Einstein (1905)](https://doi.org/10.1002/andp.19053220806) and [Mörters and Peres (2010)](https://www.cambridge.org/il/academic/subjects/statistics-probability/probability-theory-and-stochastic-processes/brownian-motion?format=HB&isbn=9780521760188)).
 A Wiener process describes the (random) position of a particle which is initially at rest and is put into motion by the erratic collisions with the nearby fluid particles.

 When in motion, both forces are actually in effect, a deterministic one dependent on the velocity and a random one due to irregular collisions.
 In a short time scale, the inertia forces are negligible and we recover the Brownian motion.
 For larger times scales, the Langevin is more appropriate since it takes both forces into account.